simonmichael/hledger/doc/REGRESSIONS.md

 ## How to claim the bounty

-1. Discover a new regression, which you did not cause, and report it in the [hledger bug tracker](http://bugs.hledger.org).
+1. Discover a new regression and report it in the [hledger bug tracker](http://bugs.hledger.org).
    And/or, fix an open issue which has the `regression` label.
 2. Wait for confirmation from the issue manager ([SM](https://joyful.com)).
 3. Send an expense reimbursement request to [hledger's open collective](https://opencollective.com/hledger).